tssan/cftutorials/content/Tutorials/static-page-generator.md

 `pelican --listen` - that will start up development server and host generated site that you can check in your browser under `http://127.0.0.1:8000` address

 > NOTE: Quickstart generates also Makefile that provides usefull commands like `make devserver` that starts development server that will automatically rebuild after you change any content file.

 > NOTE: Pelican can also handle publishing your work but it will be covered later in Step 8

+To close a running server hit Ctr+C.

+Now there is a `pelican` command ready to use.
+Before you start anything I encourage you to check all available options by typing `pelican --help`.

 Great!
 Now we can actually wirte first article ;)